 You will need to time your week 3 practice test.
 Treat this like the real thing.
 Add the pressure so you start preparing yourself.
 As with other practice tests, be sure to review all of the answers carefully once you have completed the practice exam.

 How to Study for the ACT: Week 4

 You are on the final leg of the journey so make the most of your time!
 Focus on areas where you struggled on the practice test.
 You want to do everything you can to reach your scoring goal.

-Since what you study this week will depend on the results of your practice test, only one subject will be included in this ACT study guide.
-Spend the rest of your time focusing on areas where you can pick up some extra points.
+Week 4 of our study guide only includes one "structured" topic.
+Spend the rest of your time focusing on areas you want to improve on.
+These should be areas where you can pick up some extra points.

 - English Section of the ACT